GoogleCloudPlatform/podcast/site/content/post/episode-63-python-with-jon-parrott/index.md

 JOHN: All right.
 Looking forward to it.

 FRANCESC: Thank you.
 Well, thanks again to John Wayne Parrott for such an interesting interview.
 I personally have written lots of Python.
 But I have been out of the community for quite a while.
 So it's always nice to see what's going on, and learning a little bit, what are the plans with like Python 2 versus Python 3.
-The kind of support we have at Google Cloud Platform.
+The kind of support we have at Google Cloud.
 So very cool interview.

 MARK: Yeah, thanks so much for joining us, John.
 There's a lot of friends of mine who are at Python.
 So I'm sure they're going to appreciate it.